nepfaff/robot_payload_id/README.md

 ```
 Individual agents for the sweep can be started using the printed `wandb agent` command.

+## Evaluation

+Inertial ellipsoids can be visualized with `scripts/visualize_inertial_ellipsoids.py`.

 ## Credit

 Any code in `robot_payload_id/eric_id` has been copied/ adopted from Eric Cousineau